-Nevertheless, the employment of illegal foreign labour by contractors in the construction industry has been a longstanding issue with far-reaching implications (Jamalulil et. al., 2022).
+Foreign labourers are preferred for their willingness to work for lower pay and their adaptability to the challenging and risky nature of the industry (Tsang and Nguyen, 2023).
+As contractors wield the authority to select construction labour, employers leverage this power to curtail expenditure, making the contractor's proportion a focal point for further investigation in this study (Corrigan, Fontanez and Kratsios, 2022).
+Nevertheless, the employment of illegal foreign labour by contractors in the construction industry has been a longstanding issue with far-reaching implications (Jamalulil et al., 2022).
 Despite its prevalence, a comprehensive exploration of the factors influencing this practice has been notably absent (Lloyd, 2018).
-Furthermore, the existing literature lacks direct studies dedicated to understanding the specific elements that drive contractors to hire illegal foreign labour (Mergener & Maier, 2018).
-This gap may arise from challenges in obtaining clear and transparent data on illegal labours' statistics (Clibborn, 2015).
-Therefore, this research aims to fill this void by conducting a meticulous examination of available studies on the broader topic of hiring foreign labourers.
-Each identified factor in this study is extracted from a comprehensive analysis of related literature, offering valuable insights for future researchers.
-Hence, this study aims to comprehensively analyse the factors that influence contractor firms' decision to employ foreign labour within the construction industry.
-This study addresses gaps in the existing literature by conducting a comparative analysis across various sources, highlighting differences in influencing factors.
+Furthermore, existing literature lacks direct studies dedicated to understanding the specific elements that drive contractors to hire illegal foreign labour (Mergener and Maier, 2018).
+This gap may arise from challenges in obtaining clear and transparent data on illegal labourers' statistics (Clibborn, 2015).

+Therefore, this research aimed to fill this void by conducting a meticulous examination of available studies on the broader topic of hiring foreign labourers.
+Each identified factor in this study was extracted from a comprehensive analysis of related literature in order to offer valuable insights for future researchers.
+This study aimed to comprehensively analyse the factors that influence contractor firms' decision to employ foreign labour within the construction industry, as well as address gaps in the existing literature by conducting a comparative analysis across various sources and highlighting differences in influencing factors.